 Educators and advocates – including the ACLU of Nebraska, the Arc of Nebraska, Voices for Children in Nebraska, and the Nebraska Council of School Administrators – are concerned about this bill and urge lawmakers to do everything they can to limit physical use of force in the classroom.

 Data shows use of physical restraint disproportionately impacts Nebraska students of color and students with disabilities.
 According to the Department of Education’s most recent Civil Rights Data Collection, about eight in 10 of all Nebraska kids who were physically restrained are covered under the Individuals with Disabilities Education Act.
-Likewise, Nebraska kids who are Black / African American or Native / American Indian were also overrepresented among kids who were physically restrained.
+Likewise, Nebraska kids who are Black or Native American were also overrepresented among kids who were physically restrained.

 What People Are Saying: